The Language Center offers different types of courses, see here

 by registering online: choose a slot (one supervised by a teacher of the language you are studying or, if this is not possible, a teacher of another language.
 The teacher will offer help, advice and feedback.
 Registration will also guarantee you access

-NEW! from the autumn semester 2021, periods in the Accompagnied Multimedia Centre (i.e., those requiring registration) will be bimodal; you will be able to attend either on-site in our multimedia room (ANT 1060), or remotely by videoconference, through our PlurieL learning Platform.
+Periods in the Accompagnied Multimedia Centre (i.e., those requiring registration) will be bimodal; you will be able to attend either on-site in our multimedia room (ANT 1060), or remotely by videoconference, through our PlurieL learning Platform.

 via free access: